bkiers/Liqp/README.md

 To use Liqp, checkout this project and create a JAR file through the `jar` task defined in the Ant build file, or download a [prebuilt JAR file](https://github.com/bkiers/Liqp/blob/master/Liqp-0.5.jar)

-This library can be used for 2  purposes:
+This library can be used in two different ways:

 1. to construct an AST (abstract syntax tree) of some Liquid input
 2. to render Liquid input source (either files, or input strings)